-NOW ACCEPTING APPLICATIONS FOR THE BILINGUAL PROGRAM BEGINNING FEBRUARY 2020!
+NOW ACCEPTING APPLICATIONS FOR THE BILINGUAL PROGRAM BEGINNING FALL 2020!

 INTERESTED CANDIDATES MUST REGISTER USING THE SURVEY MONKEY LINK BELOW TO RECEIVE ADDITIONAL INFORMATION:

 BILINGUAL ADDED AUTHORIZATION (BLAA): Spanish, French, Korean, and Mandarin

 The Bilingual Added Authorization (BLAA) Program prepares teachers for an additional credential endorsement that authorizes the support of English language development, specially designed academic instruction in English and academic content instruction in both English and the target language of their bilingual authorization.